aminya/project_options/README.md

 A very useful function that accepts the same arguments as `target_link_libraries` while marking their include directories as "SYSTEM", which suppresses their warnings.
 This helps in enabling `WARNINGS_AS_ERRORS` for your own source code.

+## `target_include_system_directories` function

+Similar to `target_include_directories`, but it suppresses the warnings.
+It is useful if you are including some external directories directly.

 ## Using global CMake options (⚠️ **not recommended**)